Skip to definition.

-Get the FREE one-click dictionary software for Windows.
+Get the FREE one-click dictionary software for Windows

 Adjective: dressed drest

-1. Dressed or clothed especially in fine attire; often used in combination
+1. Clothed; often used in combination

-"neatly dressed workers"
+"neatly dressed workers";

 - appareled [N. Amer], attired, garbed, garmented, habilimented [archaic], robed, apparelled [Brit, Cdn]